Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Conclusion and future work

-We have introduced a new hypergraph RNN, accompanied by a recurrent training algorithm for set-to-hypergraph prediction.
-By representing and supervising the set of positive edges, we substantially improve the asymptotic scaling and enable learning tasks with higher-order edges.
-On common benchmarks, we have demonstrated that our method outperforms previous works, while offering a more favorable asymptotic scaling behavior.
-In further evaluations, we have highlighted the importance of recurrence for addressing the intrinsic complexity of problems. \begin{ack} This work is part of the research programme Perspectief EDL with project number P16-25 project 3, which is financed by the Dutch Research Council (NWO) domain Applied and Engineering Sciences (TTW). \end{ack}
+By representing and supervising the set of positive edges only, we substantially improve the asymptotic scaling and enable learning tasks with higher-order edges.
+On common benchmarks, we have demonstrated that our method outperforms previous works while offering a more favorable asymptotic scaling behavior.
+In further evaluations, we have highlighted the importance of recurrence for addressing the intrinsic complexity of problems.
+We identify the Hungarian matching \citep{kuhn1955hungarian} as the main computational bottleneck during training.
+Replacing the Hungarian matched loss with a faster alternative, like a learned energy function \citep{zhang2021set}, would greatly speed up training for tasks with a large maximum number of edges.
+Our empirical analysis is limited to datasets with low dimensional inputs.
+Learning on higher dimensional input data might require extensions to the model that can make larger changes to the latent hypergraph than is feasible with small iterative refinement steps.
+The idea here is similar to the observation from \citet{jastrzebski2018residual} for ResNets \citep{he2016deep} that also encourage iterative refinement: earlier residual blocks apply large changes to the intermediate features while later layers perform (small) iterative refinements.